thesahirahmed/color-matcher/README.md

 ## Credits

-The Color Match Game is created and maintained by [Your Name or Team Name].
-Special thanks to open-source libraries and resources used in the development.
+The Color Match Game is created and maintained by Sahir Ahmed.
+Follow him on [Linkedin](https://www.linkedin.com/in/sahir-ahmed/)

 ## Version History